New Spain: Regions of mainland New Spain

 In the colonial period, basic patterns of regional development emerged and strengthened.
 European settlement and institutional life was built in the Mesoamerican heartland of the Aztec Empire in Central Mexico.
-The South (Oaxaca, Michoacan, Yucatán, and Central America) was a region of dense indigenous settlement of Mesoamerica, but without exploitable resources of interest to Europeans, the area attracted few Europeans, while the indigenous presence remained strong.
+The South (Oaxaca, Michoacán, Yucatán, and Central America) was a region of dense indigenous settlement of Mesoamerica, but without exploitable resources of interest to Europeans, the area attracted few Europeans, while the indigenous presence remained strong.

 The North was outside the area of complex indigenous populations, inhabited primarily by nomadic and hostile northern indigenous groups.
 With the discovery of silver in the north, the Spanish sought to conquer or pacify those peoples in order to exploit the mines and develop enterprises to supply them.
 Nonetheless, much of northern New Spain had sparse indigenous population and attracted few Europeans.
 The Spanish crown and later the Republic of Mexico did not effectively exert sovereignty over the region, leaving it vulnerable to the expansionism of the United States in the nineteenth century.

-Regional characteristics of colonial Mexico have been the focus of considerable study within the vast scholarship on centers and peripheries.
-For those based in the vice-regal capital of Mexico City itself, everywhere else were the "provinces."
-Even in the modern era, "Mexico" for many refers solely to Mexico City, with the pejorative view of anywhere but the capital is a hopeless backwater.
-"Fuera de México, todo es Cuauhtitlán" ["outside of Mexico City, it's all Podunk"], that is, poor, marginal, and backward, in short, the periphery.
-The picture is far more complex, however; while the capital is enormously important as the center of power of various kinds (institutional, economic, social), the provinces played a significant role in colonial Mexico.
-Regions (provinces) developed and thrived to the extent that they were sites of economic production and tied into networks of trade.
-"Spanish society in the Indies was import-export oriented at the very base and in every aspect," and the development of many regional economies was usually centered on support of that export sector.
+Regional characteristics of colonial Mexico have been the focus of considerable study.
+For those based in the vice-regal capital of Mexico City, everywhere else were the "provinces".
+Even in the modern era, "Mexico" for many refers solely to Mexico City, with the pejorative view that anywhere outside the capital is a hopeless backwater.
+"Fuera de México, todo es Cuauhtitlán" ("outside of Mexico City, it's all Podunk"), that is, poor, marginal, and backward, in short, the periphery.

+The picture is far more complex, however; while the capital is enormously important as the center of institutional, economic, and social power, the provinces played a significant role in colonial Mexico.
+Regions (provinces) developed and thrived to the extent that they became sites of economic production and tied into networks of trade.
+"Spanish society in the Indies was import-export oriented at the very base and in every aspect," and the development of many regional economies was typically centered on support of that export sector.

 Central region

-Mexico City, Capital of the Viceroyalty
+Mexico City, capital of the viceroyalty

 Mexico City was the center of the Central region, and the hub of New Spain.
-The development of Mexico City itself is extremely important to the development of New Spain as a whole.
+The development of Mexico City itself was vitally important to the development of New Spain as a whole.
 It was the seat of the Viceroyalty of New Spain, the Archdiocese of the Catholic Church, the Holy Office of the Inquisition, the merchants' guild (consulado), and home of the most elite families in the Kingdom of New Spain.
-Mexico City was the single-most populous city, not just in New Spain, but for many years the entire Western Hemisphere, with a high concentration of mixed-race castas.
+Mexico City was the single most populous city, not just in New Spain, but for many years the entire Western Hemisphere, with a high concentration of mixed-race castas.